MTA Performance Improvement

 Welcome to the MTA’s Performance Improvement Website!

 The Maryland Department of Transportation’s Maryland Transit Administration (MTA) is implementing a business-like approach to managing and delivering safe, efficient and reliable transit service across Maryland with world-class customer service.
 One way we are driving toward this vision is by measuring key performance indicators to ensure accountability for results.
-There are three key metrics addressed on this web page along with their respective goals and improvement plans.
-Those three metrics are:
+Those metrics are:

 2. On-Time Performance